-- 80 Columns by 24 lines, upper and lower case; all 128 ASCII characters. - Upper and Lower case data entry using the APPLE II keyboard. - Includes an Upper and Lower case 5x8 dot matrix ASCII character set, and inverse alpha characters. - Expands existing keyboard for more ASCII characters - · Character set can be user definable - Includes VBCTM (video balance circuit) which enables the use of displaying 80 columns on an inexpensive 8 MHz CRT monitor - Works with LEEDEX monitor (version 2.2) and other inexpensive CRT monitors - Shift Lock Feature - KEYPRESS function for PASCAL programs supplied - Works with APPLE PASCAL and APPLE BASIC - · Incorporates PASCAL and BASIC control characters - Follows protocols of PASCAL and BASIC operating systems - ALL monitor-type escapes are valid - Compatible with ALL APPLE II peripherals. - Effective baud rate greater than 10,000; fast scrolling and clearing
+- 80 Columns by 24 lines, upper and lower case; all 128 ASCII characters. - Upper and Lower case data entry using the APPLE II keyboard. - Includes an Upper and Lower case 5x8 dot matrix ASCII character set, and inverse alpha characters. - Expands existing keyboard for more ASCII characters - · Character set can be user definable - Includes VBCTM (video balance circuit) which enables the use of displaying 80 columns on an inexpensive 8 MHz CRT monitor - Works with LEEDEX monitor (version 2.2) and other inexpensive CRT monitors - · Shift Lock Feature - KEYPRESS function for PASCAL programs supplied - Works with APPLE PASCAL and APPLE BASIC - Incorporates PASCAL and BASIC control characters - Follows protocols of PASCAL and BASIC operating systems - ALL monitor-type escapes are valid - Compatible with ALL APPLE II peripherals. - Effective baud rate greater than 10,000; fast scrolling and clearing - APPLE II is a trademark of APPLE Computer Co.
+APPLE PI is a trademark of programma international Easywriter is a trademark of information Unlimited Micromodem is a trademark of D.C.
+Hayes

 - Can be used with APPLE II communication interface board to act as self contained terminal for timesharing or other applications.
 Terminal program supplied when used with a D.C.
-Hayes micromodem. - · 3K bytes of bank switched static ram - · 2K bytes of ROM - The only board with continuous direct memory mapped screened ram. - The only board that interprets VTABS by firmware (version 2.2) - The only board with an adjustable scrolling window. - The only 80 column board that is synchronous with the APPLE II - Fully programmable cursor - Conversion program supplied to modify existing APPLESOFT programs to work with SUP'R'TERMI-NAL (automatically converts HOME, CALL-936 and VTABS) (version 1.0) - Works with the new Easywriter and APPLE PI word processors. - Uses less current on the +5V supply than any other 80 column board - Works with CORVIS hard disc system
+Hayes micromodem. - · 3K bytes of bank switched static ram - · 2K bytes of ROM - The only board with continuous direct memory mapped screened ram. - The only board that interprets VTABS by firmware (version 2.2) - The only board with an adjustable scrolling window. - The only 80 column board that is synchronous with the APPLE II - · Fully programmable cursor - Conversion program supplied to modify existing APPLESOFT programs to work with SUP'R'TERMI-NAL (automatically converts HOME, CALL-936 and VTABS) (version 1.0) - Works with the new Easywriter and APPLE PI word processors. - Uses less current on the +5V supply than any other 80 column board - Works with CORVIS hard disc system